 4 – Roller bottles

 My favourite way to make a roller bottle is using Young Living’s roller fitments onto any of my empty essential oils bottles.
 They are really affordable, and have stainless steel rollers.
 However, I don’t always have enough empty bottles if I’m doing a workshop, so I sometimes purchase other roller bottles.
 Infinity Jars roller bottles have a stainless steel roller, which are really nice quality.
 When I do workshops or give friends custom roll-ons, I get more affordable ones like these.

 5 – Lip balm tubes

 Plastic lip balm tubes are not my favourite choice because they usually end up in the garbage, contributing to plastic pollution.
 However, they are the easiest option and people are used to them.
 I try to reuse the ones I have in order to lessen my plastic footprint.
 My daughter and I have given away gingerbread lip balm and chocolate mint lip balm to her school friends with very positive feedback.

 I have gotten paperboard tubes to make my moisturizing lip balm, and although they are more expensive, they are much better for the environment!
 Instead of twisting like the plastic tubes, it has a disc at the bottom that you push up to move the lip balm upwards.
-They are readily available in the USA from SKS Bottle & Packaging, but harder to come by in Canada.
+They also hold way more lip balm than the plastic ones, so you’re replacing them much less frequently.

 6 – Foamer pumps

 I use my local swap page to collect used foaming soap pumps from people so they don’t end up in the garbage, and I can reuse them for my DIY foaming hand soap.
 If you don’t have old ones to use, you can buy the foamer pumps separately from SKS Bottle & Packaging.